magarittenguyen/magarittenguyen.github.io/_posts/2022-08-29-STT558-first-blog-post.md

 Differences:
 - Level of knowledge of statistics
-> Sat need to understand the modeling and structure of data
+> Statisticians need to understand the modeling and structure of data
 >
 > Data scientists need to understand applied statistics